Achilles Tendon Rupture and Tendonitis Treatment

 The immediate treatment of any soft tissue injury is vital.
 Proper care and treatment now will go a long way towards a full recovery later.

-Without a doubt, the most effective, initial treatment for Achilles tendonitis is the R.I.C.E.R. regimen.
+Without a doubt, the most effective, initial treatment for Achilles tendon rupture and tendonitis is the R.I.C.E.R. regimen.
 This involves the application of (R) rest, (I) ice, (C) compression, (E) elevation and obtaining a (R) referral for appropriate medical treatment.

 Where the R.I.C.E.R. regimen has been used immediately after the occurrence of an injury, it has been shown to significantly reduce recovery time.
 R.I.C.E.R. forms the first, and perhaps most important stage of injury rehabilitation, providing the early base for the complete recovery of injury.